 This action gives the diac the characteristic of a negative resistance as shown above.
 As the diac is a symmetrical device, it therefore has the same characteristic for both positive and negative voltages and it is this negative resistance action that makes the Diac suitable as a triggering device for SCR’s or triacs.

-As stated above, the diac is commonly used as a triggering device for other semiconductor switching devices, mainly SCR’s and triacs.
+As stated above, the diac is commonly used as a solid state triggering device for other semiconductor switching devices, mainly SCR’s and triacs.
 Triacs are widely used in applications such as lamp dimmers and motor speed controllers and as such the diac is used in conjunction with the triac to provide full-wave control of the AC supply as shown.

 As the AC supply voltage increases at the beginning of the cycle, capacitor, C is charged through the series combination of the fixed resistor, R1 and the potentiometer, VR1 and the voltage across its plates increases.
-When the charging voltage reaches the breakover voltage of the diac (about 30 V), the diac breaks down and the capacitor discharges through the diac, producing a sudden pulse of current, which fires the triac into conduction.
+When the charging voltage reaches the breakover voltage of the diac (about 30 V for the ST2), the diac breaks down and the capacitor discharges through the diac, producing a sudden pulse of current, which fires the triac into conduction.
 The phase angle at which the triac is triggered can be varied using VR1, which controls the charging rate of the capacitor.

 Once the triac has been fired into conduction, it is maintained in its “ON” state by the load current flowing through it, while the voltage across the resistor–capacitor combination is limited by the “ON” voltage of the triac and is maintained until the end of the present half-cycle of the AC supply.